 Another very common threat to outdoor pets is cars.
 Some people suggest that cats know to avoid cars, but there are all kinds of scenarios in which even a clever cat could be in harm’s way.
 Sometimes drivers are too out of control and erratic for even people to predict.
 A cat who gets spooked by something might run into the street in a panic, or even freeze in a car’s path.
 Many cats simply have no street sense at all, especially those who are not accustomed to being outside.

 Sadly, humans are threats to outdoor cats in other ways besides driving.
 Sometimes this is accidental, such as in the case of leaving out rat poison which a cat then consumes.
 Other circumstances are purposeful cruelty, like when people use cats as target practice.
-Children, sometimes unaware of the consequences of their behavior, can frighten with their enthusiasm or taunting.
+Children, sometimes unaware of the consequences of their behavior, can frighten cats with their enthusiasm or taunting.
 Lastly, there’s the menace of theft.
 This is a particularly high risk if you have an expensive cat that would be worth the effort of stealing.

 Threats of Nature

 The natural world has a whole host of hazards out there for our feline friends.
 It hardly has to be mentioned that cats are vulnerable to extreme weather conditions.
-Whether it be severe cold or relentless heat, cats are not proficient at regulating through those temperatures.
+Whether it be severe cold or relentless heat, cats are not proficient at enduring those temperatures.
 There are also parasites and diseases lurking in nature.
 A strong and proactive anti-parasite program can help combat the former, but there will still be a much higher risk attached for cats who spend time outdoors.

 Providing a Stimulating Indoor Life

 Some cat owners worry that their cats are missing out by remaining indoors.
-There are shrewd ways you can set your cat up for safe outdoors time, but you can also take steps to ensure her indoor life is rewarding.
+There are shrewd ways you can set your cat up for safe outdoor time, but you can also take steps to ensure her indoor life is rewarding.
 Providing interesting toys is one of the easiest ways you can keep your cat’s mind occupied throughout the day.
 Foraging or puzzle toys, where the cat has to figure out how to access a tasty treat, are especially enriching.
 Tall cat furniture or perches that allow a cat to explore and get a good vantage point are terrific.
 As any cat owner can attest, cats will enjoy hours of entertainment from any spare cardboard boxes you have lying around.
 Scratching posts provide a solid outlet for your cat – one that is not your furniture!
 Whenever possible, allowing cats access to natural light and window-watching is ideal.

 Furry Friends to Combat Loneliness